virtuozzo/cloudscripting-docs/docs/creating-manifest/handling-custom-responses.md

 ## Handling Custom Responses

 The Cloud Scripting engine provides functionality to handle custom responses.
 This functionality is related to the action result codes that can be located within the <a href="/troubleshooting/" target="_blank">Jelastic Console Log Panel</a> upon a corresponding action execution.
-Therefore, you can predefine a response text that is displayed in case of an error occurrence.

 There are the following types of pop-up windows that emerge while custom responses are being handled: